kalxas/rasdaman/doc/main/08_dev-guide-cpp.rst

          database.set_object_name(*image_set, "MyCollection");

-(7)  The spatial domain ``domain`` of the first is initial­ized with
+(7)  The spatial domain ``domain`` of the first is initialized with
      ``[1:91,1:91]``.
-For doing so, a temporary two-dimensional object of type ``r_Minterval`` is filled with ``r_Sintervals`` specifying lower and upper bounds per dimension and then gets as­signed to ``domain``.
+For doing so, a temporary two-dimensional object of type ``r_Minterval`` is filled with ``r_Sintervals`` specifying lower and upper bounds per dimension and then gets assigned to ``domain``.

      ::